LEXINGTON, Ky. (WKYT) — (7/24/2018) – Federal and state legislation passed in 2014 says hemp can be grown and marketed in states with pilot programs.

 “Everyone right now for the most part is chasing what we call CBD.
 In 10 years from now, industrial uses is the biggest part of our business, food is second and CBD is third,” said Wang.

 And Kentucky has a chance to cash in on crop making its comeback in the Bluegrass.
 Right now, the 2018 Federal Farm Bill is currently in conference committee in Washington, D.C. and is being closely watched here in Kentucky.
-Growers, like Furnish and Polyniak, both hope to see it legalize the production of industrial hemp and see restrictions lifted on industrial hemp, namely seeing removed from the list of controlled substances and treat it as an agricultural commodity.
+Growers, like Polyniak, both hope to see it legalize the production of industrial hemp and see restrictions lifted on industrial hemp, namely seeing removed from the list of controlled substances and treat it as an agricultural commodity.